ramespande/erp/README.md

 # University ERP (Java + Swing)

-This repository contains a standalone desktop ERP prototype for universities.
+This ./buirepository contains a standalone desktop ERP prototype for universities.
 It demonstrates a complete stack built from scratch according to the project brief:

 - Role-based dashboards for students, instructors, and admins.
 - Dual-database mindset (Auth vs ERP data) with clear separation in the code structure.